boldlink/workflows-and-pipelines/gh001-workflows/README.md

 This workflow automates the deployment of the application to AWS environments using Terraform.
 It is triggered by a workflow call event and requires specific input parameters.
 The workflow runs on a self-hosted runner

 It’s caller workflow can be manually triggered using the "workflow_dispatch" event if deployment is done to `prod` environment.
-If the deployment is done to any other environment, the caller workflow should be triggered by pushing a tag that contains `rc*` suffix to GitHub
+If the deployment is done to any other environment, the caller workflow should be triggered by pushing a tag that conforms to the following regex format - `[0-9]+.[0-9]+.[0-9]+rc[0-9]+` to GitHub

 Why create a workflow that deploys to various AWS environments?